Mari Illustrious Makinami: Cultural references and themes

 In 3.0+1.0, Professor Fuyutsuki calls Mari "Maria Iscariot"; the name has been interpreted as a reference to Judas Iscariot, the apostle who betrayed and handed over Jesus to the Jewish authorities and Mary Magdalene.
+Writer Álvaro Arbonés also connected Mari's first battle, in which she faces the skeletal third Angel with her spear-wielding Eva-05, to the traditional iconography of the medieval knight defeating the dragon.
+Nicole Lamerichs noted how Mari is intimately connected to Evangelion units and interpreted her character as a reimagining of the classic trope of the fighting girl, already present in female characters such as Utena Tenjō from Revolutionary Girl Utena or Lady Oscar from The Rose of Versailles.
+Lamerichs also saw a queer subtext in the scenes between her and Asuka and interpreted the series finale, in which she travels with Shinji to the real world, as an anti-escapist message, already presented by Anno in The End of Evangelion (1997).

 Japanese critic Naoya Fujita, noting that Mari can activate the Beast mode, described her as an "animalistic" character, a symbol of the affirmation of life, humanity, the body, and desire.
 According to Fujita, Mari would also represent a philosophy different from that of the TV anime.
 In 2.0, Mari urges Shinji to escape from Nerv; this, for Fujita, would make her the first person in the Evangelion universe to affirm "the need to run away".
 He wrote that Mari is "a being who does not suffer from the Christian sense of original sin or modern self-awareness", and compared her sensuality to that of the protagonist of Cutie Honey, a 2004 film directed by Anno.
 Blu-ray.com reviewer Jeffrey Kauffman found elements of Asuka in the character.
-Comic Book Resources saw potential romance in the relationship between them, seeing a bisexual subtext in their interaction.
+Comic Book Resources saw potential romance in the relationship between them, seeing a bisexual subtext in their interaction, while Screen Rant interpreted Shinji and Mari in the last scene of the saga as a couple.
 Shinji Higuchi called Mari a female version of Kaworu Nagisa, another character in the classic series.
 Kazuya Tsurumaki described her as a decisive pilot, similar to Captain Tatsumi Tashiro or Koichirō Outa in Gunbuster.
 According to Khara staff, Mari "has Tsurumaki's libido in her" and seems to have come from his FLCL series; Tsurumaki said that he had tried to create a character who was "not from Evangelion", representing "common ground" between himself and Anno, and did not intend to reproduce a character similar to those in his previous series.